net-lisias-ksp/AviationLights/README.md

 In addition to the conventional "Light on" and "Light off" settings, Aviation Lights may be configured to flash using one of three patterns.
 The all-caps / all-lower below describes the pattern (ALL-CAPS = light is on, all-lower = light is off), with the name reporting which config value controls how long the light spends in that state.

 * **Flash**: `FLASHON-flashoff` - In this mode, the light flashes on and off.
-However, instead of spending an equal amount of time on and off, the timing is different.
-The `FlashOn` setting in the config controls how long the light will switch on, and `FlashOff` controls how long it remains off.
+The time spent with the light on may be different than the time with the light off.
 * **Double Flash**: `FLASHON-flashon-FLASHON-flashoff` - In this mode, the light flashes on and off.
-The on time is a double flash - the light will turn on, turn off, and turn on again before turning off for a longer period of time.
-The `FlashOff` setting controls how long the light remains off, while `FlashOn` controls how long the light remains on as well as how long it switches off between the double flashes.
+The on time is a double flash - the light will turn on, turn off, and turn on again before turning off for a different period of time.
+The `FlashOff` setting controls how long the light remains off after the double flash, while `FlashOn` controls how long the light remains on as well as how long it switches off between the double flashes.
 * **Interval**: `INTERVAL-interval` - In this mode, the light flashes evenly on and off.
 The amount of time spent on or off is controlled by the `Interval` setting in the config.

 ### PRESETS